lsst-dm/dm_dev_guide/services/software.rst

 Connecting and Authenticating
 =============================

 Most LDF server nodes can be accessed after first connecting to the :doc:`lsst-login <lsst-login>` nodes.
-Once connected to an ``lsst-login`` node a user can connect to a node via its short hostname (e.g., ``lsst-devl01``) without having to enter a password (Kerberos authentication should be used by default; if your Kerberos ticket expires on the login node you may need to ``kinit`` again before proceeding to the second node).
+Once connected to an ``lsst-login`` node, a user can connect to a node via its short hostname (e.g., ``lsst-devl01``) without having to enter a password (Kerberos authentication should be used by default; if your Kerberos ticket expires on the login node you may need to ``kinit`` again before proceeding to the second node).

 For various suggestions on streamlining connections through the ``lsst-login`` nodes ("jump host" configuration, port forwarding, Kerberos) see :ref:`related documentation <lsst-login-connect>`.